martynas199/EliteBooker-backend/SETUP_STRIPE_CONNECT.md

 ## 📊 What Gets Updated

-When you link an admin to a beautician:
+When you link an admin to a specialist:

 **Admin Model** gets: